shawnatwrussell/shawnatwrussell/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on a Bugtracker app
+- 🔭 I’m currently working on a Task/Event app
 - 🌱 I’m currently learning as much as possible
 - 🤔 I’m looking for help with JavaScript
 - 📫 How to reach me: shawnatwrussell@gmail.com